opimando/TelegramBotFramework/README.md

     })
   .WithPersistent(settings.ConnectionString);
 ```
-5. If you use a database, you need to apply migrations
+5. **Apply database migrations (if using a database)**:
+After building the service provider, apply the migrations:
 ```
 builded.Services.MigrateStateStore();
 ```
-6. To start the bot you need to get TelegramBot and call Start
+6. **Start the bot**:
+Implement a hosted service to start the bot.
+For example:
 ```
 public class TelegramService : IHostedService
 {